Notagamyterxd/sync-earn/README.md

 - **User Schema:** Store balance (Robux), Diamonds, referral count, total earned, and account status (Active/Banned).

-- **Admin Account:** Create a special administrative check for the username `SyncStation` with password `Arshan&2013` to grant full access to the admin dashboard.
+- **Admin Account:** Create a special administrative check for the username `Sho` with password `bo` to grant full access to the admin dashboard.